8osco/academic_performance_analysis/README.md

 ## 11 Main Data Analysis Libraries
-NumPy and Pandas for data interrogation and manuipulation.
+NumPy and Pandas for data interrogation and manipulation.
 Seaborn and Plotly, supported by Matplotlib, for the visualisations.
 Ydata profiling for exploratory data analysis
 Pingouin for statistical testing